microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![monitor-alert-email](./assets/monitor-alert-email.png)

-After the benchmark ended, you will be able to check the trigger history by clicking **Alerts** and then **Alert Rules** in the Azure Cache for Redis resource and select the Alert Rule you built in this lab, and open the **history** panel where you should see the alert trigger details  :
+After the benchmark ended, you will be able to check the trigger history by clicking **Alerts** and then **Alert Rules** in the Azure Managed Redis resource and select the Alert Rule you built in this lab, and open the **history** panel where you should see the alert trigger details  :

 ![monitor-alerts-select](./assets/monitor-alerts-select.png)
 ![monitor-alert-rules](./assets/monitor-alert-rules.png)